tooltwist/codepipeline-artifact-munge/README.md

 This Lambda is available in our public S3 bucket, but we recommend you build it from scratch yourself.
 To do this

 1. Clone this repository onto your machine
-1. Run `npm build` to create Lambda.zip
+1. Run `npm run build` to create Lambda.zip
 1. Upload this Zip file either into a the AWS Lambda console or into your own S3 bucket.
 1. Include the Lambda in your CodePipeline.